racorreia/gkgraphR/README.md

 # gkgraphR
-Simple functions to access the Google Knowledge Graph API
+Simple access to the Google Knowledge Graph API (v1) from R